eigerco/uniffi-zcash-lib/README.md

 # <a href="project"></a> Zcash UniFFI project

-This is a satellite 🛰️ project that aims to extend the accessibility/adoption of the Zcash core library ecosystem, aka [librustzcash](https://github.com/zcash/librustzcash) library to other language communities :handshake:
+This is a satellite 🛰️ project that aims to extend the accessibility/adoption of the Zcash core library ecosystem, aka [librustzcash](https://github.com/zcash/librustzcash) library to other language communities :handshake:.
+It is result of two grant proposals made for the Zcash Foundation and released through the Zcash Grant Committee.
+The details about the proposals may be found [here](https://forum.zcashcommunity.com/t/zcash-uniffi-library-rfp/43468) and [here](https://forum.zcashcommunity.com/t/zcash-uniffi-library-addenda-resubmission/44904).
+After that period, this was left as a community-maintained project.

-It makes use of the mozilla [UniFFI tool](https://mozilla.github.io/uniffi-rs/) under the hood for generating an `FFI` layer for the currently targeted languages: `python`, `ruby`, `kotlin` and `swift` .
+It uses the mozilla [UniFFI tool](https://mozilla.github.io/uniffi-rs/) under the hood, for generating an `FFI` layer for the currently targeted languages: `python`, `ruby`, `kotlin` and `swift` .
+Python, Kotlin, Swift are maintained by Mozilla, while Ruby is externally handled.

 Heres is diagram that shows the mental model of the project and how the updates in the code are flowing.